dbenn/photometry_tools/README.md

 # Photometry tools

+_Automated Local Coordinate Aperture Photometry with PythonPhot.ipynb_
+* This Jupyter notebook is intended to be used for local coordinate aperture photometry for input to the AAVSO DSLR photomentry reduction data worksheet (see Supplementary material section of [https://www.aavso.org/dslr-observing-manual](https://www.aavso.org/dslr-observing-manual)).
+* Uses the PythonPhot library for photometry.

 _modify-fits-header.py_

 * This script modifies the FITS header of the supplied files in various ways, such as to correct time using a timezone offset, MIDPOINT, JD, RA, Dec, calibration status, filter, object name and so on.